veknes/ProjectLife/README.md

 # ProjectMotionDetecting

-Requested to extend the project proposal submission date for 1 week.
+Requested to extend the project proposal submission date for 1 week (before 24th December 2022).

 ## Introduction